melborne/dir_friend/README.md

 # DirFriend

-`DirFriend` is a tool for visualizing file directory.
+`DirFriend` is a tool for generating a DOT file which represent file directories.

 ## Installation